shubham-pathak1/eval/README.md

 # eval

-Minimalist, glassmorphic calculator for quick calculations.
+a minimalistic glassmorphic calculator for quick calculations.

 ## Usage